K4I - Knowledge for Innovation

 Origins

-Because most textiles companies in the UK are small and medium-sized enterprises (SMEs) with insufficient resources to conduct their own research and development, the centre performs a vital role: as well as conducting innovative research, it also serves to translate this research into practical solutions for industry.
-The partnership has been brought together to work with the centre to address practical solutions to the training needs of the industry.
+Because most textiles companies in the UK are Small and Medium-Sized Enterprises (SMEs) with insufficient resources to conduct their own research and development, the Centre performs a vital role: as well as conducting innovative research, it also serves to translate this research into practical solutions for industry.
+The partnership has been broought together to work with the Centre to address the practical solutions to the training needs of the industry.

 Beneficiaries